brpandey/chat/README.md

 Lastly,

-* PA> means peer session in A mode (e.g. current user initiated it, e.g. sent the \fork)
+* P-> means peer session in A mode (e.g. current user initiated it, e.g. sent the \fork)

-* PB> means peer session in B mode (e.g. current user received a peer session request from its local peer server)
+* P~> means peer session in B mode (e.g. current user received a peer session request from its local peer server)

 * When \fork-ing, can't fork again to same peer name with an already active session!
 Can't also self fork!